-The City of Austin has several programs to help low-income households in Austin.
-Need child care or help dealing with a landlord?
-Click here for a listing of child care services, senior adult services, youth services, and assistance for renters.
-See more resources and the City's home repair and financial empowerment programs below.
-Also, income requirements are often changing, so check here for the most recent numbers set by the federal government.
+The City of Austin has several programs to help low-income households repair their homes and become financially stable.
+Income requirements are often changing, so check here for the most recent numbers set by the federal government.

 The City of Austin has an opportunity to help an underserved East Austin community create a vibrant plan for more than 200 publicly-owned acres in Colony Park.